bespot/Antifraud-SDK-Android-Release/README.md

 <img src="screenshots/sample_subscribe.png" width="300" align="right" hspace="20">

-The Antifraud SDK requires four permissions:
+Depending on your fraud prevention strategy, the Gatekeeper SDK requires the following permissions:
 - [Fine Location](https://developer.android.com/reference/android/Manifest.permission#ACCESS_FINE_LOCATION)
 - [Coarse Location](https://developer.android.com/reference/android/Manifest.permission#ACCESS_COARSE_LOCATION)
 - [External Storage](https://developer.android.com/reference/android/Manifest.permission#WRITE_EXTERNAL_STORAGE)
 - [Audio Media](https://developer.android.com/reference/android/Manifest.permission#READ_MEDIA_AUDIO)

-Our SDK exposes the following methods:
+The Gatekeeper SDK provides the following methods for use in client applications:

 ### Check
 This method performs a single check for fraudulent activities.
 It should be used when the application need to verify a specific user action, ex. the user clicks a button in your app.